 Thanks to marketing campaigns to attract nursing students, accelerated degree programs and an increase in monies available to nursing schools, concerns about the nursing shortage were lessened at the onset of 2012 [source: Rovner].
 Still, veteran nurses are concerned that if the perception of a nursing surplus begins to spread, then the programs that are helping to alleviate the problem will be removed [source: Strong].

 Keep reading.
-We have lots more information about nursing and the medical field on the next page.
+We have lots more information about nursing and the medical field below.

 - American Association of Colleges of Nursing.
 "Nursing Shortage."
 April 1, 2012. http://www.aacn.nche.edu/media-relations/fact-sheets/nursing-shortage